 Activities and Access for Students with DisabilitiesThis presentation covers topics

-to know how to teach, work with, or interact with individuals with disabilities, especially if you have never met an individual with a particular type of disability before.
-This info guide provides information and tips on how to interact with
+difficult to know how to teach, work with, or interact with individuals with disabilities, especially if you have never met an individual with a particular type of disability before.
+This info guide provides information and tips on how to

-to know where to start with disability support at IUP for are a student on the autism spectrum.
-This info guide is designed to help with understanding the services and accommodations that are available through IUP’s Department for Disability Access
+difficult to know where to start with disability support at IUP for are a student on the autism spectrum.
+This info guide is designed to help with understanding the services and accommodations that are available through IUP’s Department for

-and staff members on career services for students with disabilities, including tips on supporting students as they consider whether and how to disclose their disability to an employer, and assisting employers and students with planning for and
+faculty and staff members on career services for students with disabilities, including tips on supporting students as they consider whether and how to disclose their disability to an employer, and assisting employers and students with planning

 Famous and Notable People with DisabilitiesThis handout contains a list of famous and notable people who have disabilities,